 Whether you are making a protein powder fruit smoothie in advance or need to encourage your body to recover after exercise, pre-mixing shakes is a great way to get the nutrition you need on the go.

 There are many options on the market to accommodate your dietary needs and preferences.
-We at TotalShape have tried and tested hundreds of tasty protein powders, freshly made or pre-mixed and stored, and with some outstanding long-term results.
+We at TotalShape have tried and tested hundreds of tasty protein powders mixed with water, freshly made or pre-mixed and stored, and with some outstanding long-term results.

 Go through our guide, find the one that best suits your needs, and save time both finding and preparing it.